multiprocessio/datastation-documentation/0.9.0/Data_Sources.md

 # Data Sources

 A data source is a definition of database credentials.
-You must fill out a data source to connect to a database using [Database panels](./Panels/Database_Panels.md).
+You must fill out a data source to connect to a database with a [database panel](./Panels/Database_Panels.md).
 You do not need to define a data source for files and HTTP endpoints.

 ![A PostgreSQL data source](/tutorials/basic-data-source.png)

-Once you have created a data source, you can create a [Database panel](./Panels/Database_Panels.md) to run queries against the data source.
+Once you have created a data source, you can create a [database panel](./Panels/Database_Panels.md) to run queries against the data source.